masabathularao-uptycs/jmeter-tool/README.md

 3. enter your domain name and load duration to start the performance API load

 ## Link this api load report to main Performance load report
+1. make sure you have this variable in yout stack.json file. `apiload_simulator_ip`
-1. Pass the name of the report folder for the current test (which will be saved to `reports` folder after the load) as input to the save-report-to-mongo tool during report generation
+2. Pass the name of the report folder for the current test (which will be saved to `reports` folder after the load) as input to the save-report-to-mongo tool during report generation
-2. This will add the link to API load report in the Main Performance Load Report.
+3. This will add the link to API load report in the Main Performance Load Report.
 (The Report folder name can also be found printed in the terminal after executing ```./start_api_load.sh```)

 ## Help for Feature Testings